CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

     ![](../Labs/media/l6-image16.png)

-1. Add a subnet with the following settings (leave others with their default values) and click **Save**.
+1. Add a subnet with the following settings (leave others with their default values) and click **Add**.

     | Setting | Value |
     | --- | --- |
     | Name | **subnet-appgw** |
     | Starting address | **10.60.3.224** |
     | Size | **/27** |

     > **Note**: This subnet will be used by the Azure Application Gateway instances, which you will deploy later in this task.
 The Application Gateway requires a dedicated subnet of /27 or larger size.

 1. In the Azure portal, search and select **Application Gateways** and, on the **Application Gateways** blade.